 An options position can be hedged with another options position that has an opposing delta.
 For example, if a put option on a stock has a delta of -0.10, it will rise by $0.10 if the share price falls by $1.
 This can be hedged with a call option that has a delta of +0.10, that will rise by $0.10 if the share price increases by $1.

 Or, you can create a delta hedge by opening a position using derivatives, such as CFDs.
-This derivative product will have a delta of one, because the derivative moves one to one with the underlying market.
-For example, if you are long one call option for 100 shares with a delta of 0.55, you could hedge this delta exposure by shorting 55 shares of the stock via a CFD trade.
+These derivatives will have a delta of one, because the derivative moves one to one with the underlying market.
+For example, if you are long one call option for 100 shares with a delta of 0.55, you could hedge this delta exposure by shorting 55 shares of the stock via a spread bet or CFD trade.

 Risk reversal can protect a traders’ long or short positions through put and call options.
 For example, if you’re a commodities trader and you open a short position on 200 units of soybeans, you can hedge it by buying a put and call option, both for 200 units of soybeans.
 If the price of soybeans rises, the call option will become more valuable and offset any losses to the short position.
 If the price of soybeans fell instead, you would profit from the short position but only to the strike price of the put option.